q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 The test case's first step should load the DuckDuckGo search page.
 Boa Constrictor provides a Task named `Navigate` under the `Boa.Constrictor.WebDriver` namespace for loading a Web page using a target URL.

-Add this line to `TestDuckDuckGoSearch`:
+Add this line to `TestDuckDuckGoWebSearch`:

 ```csharp
 actor.AttemptsTo(Navigate.ToUrl(SearchPage.Url));